CDrummond/music-similarity/docs/OtherConfig.md

 * `essentia.enabled` should be set to true if Essentia is to be used for filtering, or similairty.
-This defaults to true if when analysing if the extractor is found, and to true for API if files have been analysed with Essentia.
+This defaults to true if when analysing if the extractor is found, and to true for API if tracks have been analysed with Essentia.
 * `essentia.extractor` should contain the path to the Essentia extractor - path is relative to `music-similarity.py` Only required if analyising tracks.
 By